Usearus/foli-2023/README.md

 ## Things to add

---TAILWIND FIXES---
--   userTheme, setUserTheme THIS IS PROBABLY MAKING THE THEME REFRESH> NEED TO FIGURE OUT HOW TO DO ONLY ONCE.

 --BUGS--
 -  Flashing empty state on JobsPage.js.
 Somehow got JobsTable.js to work...
+-   userTheme, setUserTheme THIS IS PROBABLY MAKING THE THEME REFRESH> NEED TO FIGURE OUT HOW TO DO ONLY ONCE.

 ---LOW PRIORITY---
 -   Sticky survey at bottom